yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 ### Task 1: Provision an Azure OpenAI resource

-Before you can use Azure OpenAI models, you must provision an Azure OpenAI resource in your Azure subscription.
+In this task you'll create an Azure resource in the Azure portal, selecting the OpenAI service and configuring settings such as region and pricing tier.
+This setup allows you to integrate OpenAI's advanced language models into your applications.

 1. In the **Azure portal**, search for **OpenAI** and select **Azure OpenAI**.